lukamacura/womenreset/knowledge-base/Metabolic Changes & Weight Gain.md

 content_text: |
   You’re not the only one wondering what the heck your body’s doing — it’s like our bodies hit ‘update software’ at 45 and forgot to warn us about the side effects 💜.

-  During menopause, your metabolism naturally slows — not because you’ve done anything wrong, but because your hormones are shifting their rhythm.
+  During menopause, **your metabolism naturally slows** — not because you’ve done anything wrong, but because your hormones are shifting their rhythm.

-  As estrogen levels drop, muscle mass gradually declines and your body becomes more sensitive to insulin.
+  As estrogen levels drop, **muscle mass gradually declines and your body becomes more sensitive to insulin**.
 That means it handles carbohydrates differently, storing more around the belly and burning fewer calories at rest.

-  Appetite signals change too: declining estrogen and progesterone alter leptin and ghrelin — the hormones that tell you when you’re full or hungry.
+  **Appetite signals change too**: declining estrogen and progesterone alter leptin and ghrelin — the hormones that tell you when you’re full or hungry.
 So cravings and hunger cues can suddenly feel unpredictable.

   Add in stress, sleep changes, and slower recovery, and your system feels ‘off balance.’
-But your metabolism isn’t broken — it’s adaptive.
-With better blood sugar balance, strength training, and consistent sleep, you can absolutely help it recalibrate 🌿.
+But your metabolism isn’t broken — it’s adaptive. **With better blood sugar balance, strength training, and consistent sleep**, you can absolutely help it recalibrate 🌿.

 action_tips:
   - "🏋️ Include strength training — muscle is your metabolic engine."